-U.S. Ambassador designated to Papua New Guinea, Vanuatu, and the Solomon Islands.
-Erin Elizabeth McKee is the Ambassador to the Independent State of Papua New Guinea, to the Solomon Islands, and to the Republic of Vanuatu.
-Most recently, she served as Mission Director for USAID/Indonesia and USAID/ASEAN in Jakarta.
+Erin Elizabeth McKee is the United States Ambassador to the Independent State of Papua New Guinea, to the Solomon Islands, and to the Republic of Vanuatu.
+Prior to her appointment, she served as Deputy Chief of Mission at U.S. Embassy Jakarta, and Mission Director for USAID/Indonesia and USAID/ASEAN also in Jakarta.

-Before her government career, Ms. McKee served as the general manager and then executive director for Capital Investment Group’s (CIG) Russia operations, and earlier for Morrison Knudsen, Inc.’s international mining division throughout the former Soviet Union.
-Ms. McKee holds a bachelor’s degree from the University of California, and a master’s degree from the University of Washington.
+Before her U.S. government career, Ambassador McKee served as the general manager and then executive director for Capital Investment Group’s (CIG) Russia operations, and earlier for Morrison Knudsen, Inc.’s international mining division throughout the former Soviet Union.
+She holds a bachelor’s degree from the University of California, and a master’s degree from the University of Washington.
 She speaks Russian, Spanish, and Bahasa Indonesia.